15 Top Hikes in Santo Antao, Cape Verde

 You’ll walk zigzagging paths along abandoned villages, others that have only 5 inhabitants left (Fajã de Cima).

-When arriving in Chã de Mato, I had tears in my eyes.
-It wasn’t an easy hike, it just goes up, up and up.
-But oh so worth it!
+When I arrived in Chã de Mato, I had tears in my eyes.
+It wasn’t an easy hike—it just went up, up, and up—but it was oh so worth it!

 14. Cidade das Pombas – Boca de Figueiral – Antenna – O Curral – Cidade das Pombas